 Keep The Heat In And The Cold Out

-At Ardent Roof Systems Inc. in Edmonton, we can ensure your home is as energy efficient as possible, saving you money on energy costs, and ensuring your roof system is working properly.
-Heat loss in your attic space can cause many problems.
-Condensation is a big problem, causing moisture to build up and damage insulation and ceiling drywall, and eventually lead to mold problems.
-It can also lead to ice damming problems if your roof isn’t ventilated enough to handle the heat loss, which in turn can lead to leaks, and deterioration of your roofing materials.
-If you have any of these issues, call today and the professionals at Ardent Roof Systems Inc. can make your home healthier, more energy-efficient, and durable for years to come.
+At Ardent Roof Systems, we can ensure your home is as energy efficient as possible, saving you money on energy costs and ensuring your roof system is working properly.
+Heat loss and air leakage from your home, into your attic space can cause many problems, including condensation.
+Condensation can lead to an attic condition know as “attic rain”, which can damage the insulation, ceiling drywall, and eventually lead to mold.
+Insufficient roof ventilation and subpar attic insulation can also result in ice damming.
+Ice dams can cause roof leaks and deterioration of the roofing materials.
+If you are experiencing any of these issues, call today and the professionals at Ardent Roof Systems can make your home healthier, more energy efficient and comfortable to live in for years to come.

-The most environmentally-friendly insulation product on the market today, cellulose is made of 85% recycled material treated with non-toxic additives to provide resistance to fire, fungi, corrosion, and pests.
-Weathershield cellulose provides a superior level of thermal-resistance (R-value) to fiberglass products.
-It also carries Environment Canada’s Eco-Logo as a certified green building product.
+Weathershield cellulose is the most environmentally friendly insulation product on the market.
+Weathershield is made of 100% recycled cellulose fiber and naturally occurring additives to provide resistance to fire, mould, vermin and insects.
+Weathershield cellulose provides a superior level of thermal resistance (R-value) to glass fibre insulation.
+Weathershield also carries Environment Canada’s Eco-Logo as a certified green building product.